Article 1. Name.

 The duties of the officers of the Association shall be those which are promulgated from time to time by the Board of Governors and, in addition, are as follows:

 4. Secretary.
-The Secretary shall make proper arrangements for keeping the records of the Association, conducting all official correspondence of the Association and issuing official notices of all meetings of the Association.
+The Secretary shall make proper arrangements for keeping the records of the Association including all minutes of meetings of the Association and its Board, conducting all official correspondence of the Association and issuing official notices of all meetings of the Association.

 Article 10.
 Board of Governors

-The Director shall be reviewed, at minimum, annually by the Board of Governors.
-The Director shall have voice but no vote at any meeting of USA Track & Field - New England.
+D. The Director shall be reviewed, at minimum, annually by the Board of Governors.
+The Director shall have voice but no vote at any meeting of USATF-NE.
 The Director may not serve as an officer of the Association.
-The Director may serve as a delegate to the annual USA Track & Field National Convention.
+The Director may serve as a delegate to the USA Track & Field Annual Meeting.

 Article 11.
 Committees.